Nursing Home Abuse & Neglect

 - Strong or foul-smelling urine

-- Pressure sores—Lack of staff results in failure to turn and reposition chair/bed bound residents every 2 hours, as needed to alleviate pressure from their pressure points; failure to properly clean them after incontinent episodes; failure to
+- Pressure sores—Lack of staff results in failure to turn and reposition chair/bed bound residents every 2 hours, as needed to alleviate pressure from their pressure points.

 - Dehydration/Malnutrition—Lack of staff results in failure to make sure that residents receive the food and hydration they need to maintain acceptable nutritional parameters.